July Long Weekend | 4-DAYS. June 28-July 1 | 10am-5pm DAILY | FREE Admission.

 2025 theme: Roots of Resilience.

-Our 2025 Pavilion host is Liv Rondeau, a Kanyen’kehá:ka artist and the proud owner of Flint and Maple.
+The 2025 Pavilion host is Liv Rondeau, an artist of mixed Kanyen’kehá:ka and French-Canadian heritage and the proud owner of Flint and Maple.
 Liv also designed this year’s pavilion logo featuring the Tree of Peace—the white pine tree.
 Rooted in Haudenosaunee teachings and world view, this symbolizes unity in our efforts to honour and uplift a variety of art forms and voices.
 In tribute to Flint and Maples Haudenosaunee heritage, we are reminded of the importance of grounding this work in strength, peace, and a good mind.
 These teachings will guide the work we do this year in the pavilion, bringing forward the strength and resilience of our ancestors.

 Artfest Kingston